lawrennd/talks/_ai/ai-for-science-bellairs-workshop-2026.md

 \includeyoutube{e049IoFBnLA}{800}{600}

-\newslides{Tao (IMO 2024): machine assistance in maths}
+\newslide{Tao (IMO 2024): machine assistance in maths}

 \slidesincremental{
-* **Databases / tables** (OEIS): store patterns and prior results.
+* *Databases / tables* (OEIS): store patterns and prior results.
-* **Solvers** (CAS, SAT/SMT): mechanised search and case analysis.
+* *Solvers* (CAS, SAT/SMT): mechanised search and case analysis.
-* **Modern triad**: proof assistants, machine learning, large language models.
+* *Modern triad*: proof assistants, machine learning, large language models.
 }

 \speakernotes{Adapted from Terence Tao’s IMO 2024 talk “AI and Mathematics” (AIMO Prize).
 The appeal is the clean split: storage (databases), mechanised search (solvers), and a modern triad that changes research workflow (proof, pattern-finding, and language/interface).}

-\newslides{Repositories of knowledge: verifiable vs tacit}
+\newslide{Repositories of knowledge: verifiable vs tacit}

 \slidesincremental{
-* **Digitally verifiable**: proof assistants (e.g. Lean) and machine-checkable artefacts.
+* *Digitally verifiable*: proof assistants (e.g. Lean) and machine-checkable artefacts.
-* **Operationally reliable**: code, simulators, pipelines — repeatable, but not always interpretable.
+* *Operationally reliable*: code, simulators, pipelines — repeatable, but not always interpretable.
-* **Tacit + contextual**: protocols, judgement, and field knowledge (bio/geo/social science).
+* *Tacit + contextual*: protocols, judgement, and field knowledge (bio/geo/social science).
-* LLMs can *compress and transmit* tacit knowledge — but they push the bottleneck to **verification boundaries**.
+* LLMs can *compress and transmit* tacit knowledge — but they push the bottleneck to *verification boundaries*.
 }

 \notes{This is a useful cross-field lens.
 Mathematics is close to a “gold standard” for verifiability: once formalised, we can check claims mechanically.
 But much of science lives in tacit practice: what counts as a clean sample, a plausible stratigraphy, a credible causal story, a trustworthy instrument calibration.
-LLMs are attractive because they can encode and communicate that practice in natural language — but they don’t automatically create verifiable, accountable knowledge.
+LLMs are attractive because they can encode and communicate that practice in natural language, but they don’t automatically create verifiable, accountable knowledge.
 So the design question becomes: where do we draw the verification boundary, and what artefacts do we insist on at that boundary?}

-\newslides{Authorship and accountability}
+\newslide{Authorship and accountability}

 \slidesincremental{
-* We can hold *humans* to account for judgement (even when it’s wrong).
+* We can hold *humans* to account for judgement
-* We can’t hold *models* to account; they don’t bear responsibility or liability.
+* We can’t hold *models* (directly) to account
+  * they don’t bear responsibility or liability
-* So we must design systems where a *named actor* signs off, with traceable evidence.
+* Need a named *author* to sign off
 }

 \notes{This is the need for a practical definition of "accountability" here: not blaming the model, but making the chain legible.
 For science: who is the author of the claim, what evidence supports it, and what were the decision thresholds?
 That’s a systems/interface problem, not a model-quality problem.}